reduardo7/Match/README.md

 text editor sublime text (ctrl+p) in windows or (command+p) in mac.
 I just wanted to wrap each coincidence of a user input between html tags and, as result, i came up was this nice little function.

-It is not a graphical plugin, just a function that returns some results.
+**It is not a graphical plugin, just a function that returns some results**.
 Here is a [demo](http://jsfiddle.net/tujamaica/rmznm/embedded/result/) and you can edit it [here](http://jsfiddle.net/tujamaica/rmznm/) with jsfiddle.

 #### For example:
 ```Javascript